rpmartin/Rinstall/README.md

 # Assignments:

 For this course your assignments will involve the analysis of data that is generated from a series of 6 experiments.
 This allows you to gain experience with the models from two different perspectives: from the inside (as subjects in the experiments) and the outside (as a scientist studying the observed behaviour).
-This document provides links for setting up the various pieces of R software you will require to do the assignments.
+This document provides links for setting up the software you will require to do the assignments.
 No programming experience is assumed or required.

 # Installation instructions: